tiulia/laboratoare_awbd_an1/lab2_start/README.md

 ## Factory design pattern

+The Factory Design Pattern is a creational design pattern that provides a way to create objects without specifying their concrete classes.
+Instead of calling a constructor directly, a factory method is used to instantiate objects.
+This pattern promotes loose coupling and flexibility in object creation.

 ![External Image](https://bafybeibhleief3zvjkdvsc63om2b4k4y6bin4x4ulhkos6gvic5kdfpnle.ipfs.w3s.link/factorypattern.png)

+In Spring and JPA (Java Persistence API), EntityManager is used to interact with the database.
+It provides methods for performing CRUD operations.

 The EntityManagerFactory is a component in Java Persistence API (JPA) responsible for creating EntityManager instances based on persistence configuration.
 An EntityManager is used to interact with the database via a PersistenceContext.
 Persistence context keeps track of all the changes made into managed entities.